 - The SDK meta role setting is Blacklist meta and content.
-With this option implemented, all meta and all content (packets and logs) are visible by default.
+With this option implemented, all metadata and all content (packets and logs) are visible by default.

 Result: Now a user who is a member of the Analyst Group investigates a session.
 Depending on the content of the session, the results are different:

-To configure meta and content restrictions for a Decoder or Log Decoder:
+To configure metadata and content restrictions for a Decoder or Log Decoder:

-In the Services grid, select a Broker, Concentrator, Decoder, Log Decoder, or Archiver service and click > View > Security.
-Click the Roles tab, select a role, and verify the sdk.content role is enabled.
+In the Services view, select a Broker, Concentrator, Decoder, Log Decoder, or Archiver service and select > View > Security.
+Click the Roles tab, select a role, and verify that the sdk.content role is enabled.

 Select one of the filtering methods (blacklist or whitelist) and content types (meta and content, meta only, or content only), and click Apply.